Skip to Content

 • Or it could be that they were distracted when they were outside

-The answer to the first issue is addressed in Tip # 7.
-The rest can be handled by allowing your puppy time to walk around for a while.
-Just like with humans, exercise helps get a puppy’s digestive system moving.
+It is important to give your puppy time to walk around for a while.
+Exercise helps get a puppy’s digestive system moving.
 The trick is to give them some exercise but to get them back to the potty spot before they are ready to go.
 To master this you will need to pay careful attention to their potty signs.

 The easiest way to teach your puppy anything is with positive reinforcement.
 Whenever your puppy goes to the potty in the right spot reward them immediately.
 This can be in the form of verbal praise in a happy voice, physical praise by petting them or playing with them or by giving them treats.
 For many dogs high value treats work the best.